lsst-ts/ts_m1m3support/README.md

 * apply small forces to keep mirror in optically ideal shape

 DAAs and SAAs are also equipped with booster valves.
-Those are activated to counteract forces experiented during telescope slews.
+Those are activated to counteract forces experienced during telescope slews.

 ## Safety